 First, our resolution when this is over is to spend one full week per month alone with each of our 10 children and married grandchildren and really get to know them better, in their home state or on a distance vacation.
 I want to affirm and validate their accomplishments and stop criticizing!

-I also want to travel the USA and then the world, to see all the good that has come from GrantWatch and YouHelp.
+I also want to travel the USA and then the world, to see all the good that has come from GrantWatch.
 I want to see first-hand the new nonprofit programs and business projects.
-We plan to meet and greet, elbow bump and photo journal our subscribers who applied for grants that they found on GrantWatch and who raised funds on YouHelp and personally distribute our brand new coffee 12-ounce coffee mugs being designed only for the writers of these newly funded programs.
+We plan to meet and greet, elbow bump and photo journal our subscribers who applied for grants that they found on GrantWatch and personally distribute our brand new coffee 12-ounce coffee mugs being designed only for the writers of these newly funded programs.

 But for right now, after Rosh Hashanah, as the pandemic is still at our doorsteps, my resolution is to give my children more of my time in this New Year.
 I want to become more available and less critical.